Searching for

 Natural Light and Health in Urban Environments

-This project will explore human perception and health as impacted by access to natural light.
-An interdisciplinary team will assess advanced building glazing technologies in urban settings in terms of light quantity, visual comfort, spatial perception, and sense of well-being.
-Research will be conducted in conjunction with an ongoing studio on Tall-Building Design at the North Carolina State University (NCSU) School of Architecture.
+This project explored human perception and health as impacted by access to natural light.
+An interdisciplinary team assessed advanced building glazing technologies in urban settings in terms of light quantity, visual comfort, spatial perception, and sense of well-being.
+Research was conducted in conjunction with an ongoing studio on tall-building design at the North Carolina State University (NCSU) School of Architecture.

 Jianxin Hu